Soldiers and sex workers

 Brothels and massage parlours

-In the 1950s sex work received little attention, apart from publicity about the occasional 'celebrity' madam such as Flora McKenzie, who was charged six times with keeping a brothel in Ponsonby, Auckland.
+In the 1950s sex work received little attention, apart from publicity about the occasional 'celebrity' madam such as Flora MacKenzie, who was charged six times with keeping a brothel in Ponsonby, Auckland.
 This changed in the 1960s and 1970s as sexuality became increasingly the focus of public debate.
-By the 1970s, following trends overseas, and with the Massage Parlours Act coming into force, many sex businesses defined themselves as 'massage parlours'.
+By the late 1970s, following trends overseas, and with the Massage Parlours Act 1978 coming into force, many sex businesses defined themselves as 'massage parlours'.
 Clients paid the receptionist for a massage and then negotiated with women workers for ‘extras’ – usually sexual services.

 Some parlours required sex workers to pay parlour owners for the use of towels and laundry services, and fined workers if they missed a shift.
 Sometimes they had to pay a ‘shift fee’ to work the shift.